KonstantinosChaldaiopoulos/NLPexercise3/README.md

 ## Task 7: Text chunking

-We modified the original code to carry out text chunking instead of NER.
+We modified the original code to carry out text chunking instead of POS.
 See Question_7.

 ## Task 8:  Using Roberta-base